barbarer/py4e-int/_sources/database/Exercises.rst

 --------------------------
 .. mchoice:: dbEx_MC1
     :practice: T
-    :answer_a: Add a Tuple to Cats with the name "Petunia" and breed "American Shorthair".
+    :answer_a: Add a table to the Cats database with the name "Petunia" and breed "American Shorthair".
-    :answer_b: Add an Attribute to Cats with the name "Petunia" and breed "American Shorthair".
+    :answer_b: Add a row to the Cats table with the name "Petunia" and the breed "American Shorthair".
-    :answer_c: Create the Relation Cats.
+    :answer_c: Create the table Cats.
-    :answer_d: Add a database for the American Shorthair, Petunia.
+    :answer_d: Add a row to the Cats table with the name "American Shorthair" and the breed "Petunia".
     :correct: b
-    :feedback_a: This line would add the tuple (row) for Petunia, American Shorthair, to the table Cats.
+    :feedback_a: Inserts adds a row to a table.
-    :feedback_b: This line wouldn't add an attribute (column).
+    :feedback_b: This will insert a row in the table Cats with the name "Petunia" and the breed "American Shorthair".
-    :feedback_c: This line wouldn't create a new relation (table) for Petunia.
+    :feedback_c: This line wouldn't create a new table.
-    :feedback_d: This line wouldn't create a new database for Petunia.
+    :feedback_d: Check the order of the columns and values.

-    Looking at the code below, what would this line do to the table ``Cats``?
+    Looking at the code below, what would this line do?

     ::